docopt/challenge.docopt.org/index.md

-### How many LOC will require you to implement CLI interface like that?
+### How many LOC will you require to implement a CLI interface like that?

     Naval Fate.